 A representative number of samples are submitted from Scotland for genetic analysis by the COVID-19 Genomics UK (COG-UK) consortium.
 COG-UK delivers large-scale and rapid whole-genome virus sequencing and is an innovative partnership of NHS organisations, the four Public Health Agencies of the UK, 15 academic partners providing sequencing and analysis capacity, and the central sequencing hub of the Wellcome Sanger Institute.

-Dr Jim McMenamin, Incident Director for COVID-19, Public Health Scotland commented:
+Dr Jim McMenamin, Incident Director for COVID-19, PHS commented:

 "Data on the number of VOC in Scotland will be published in due course."